theflakes/reg_hunter/README.md

-        -x, --explicit              Examine only more often forensically interesting keys and values This option will always report out all value names and values unless values are empty/null
+        -x, --explicit              Examine only more often forensically interesting keys and values This option will always report out all value names and values unless values are empty/null -k, --key <path>            Only examine a specified reg path. [default: NONE] All sub keys will be examined as well.
+                                        Searches both HKLM and HKU hives
+                                        format: SOFTWARE\\Microsoft\\Windows\\CurrentVersion

     Hunts:
         -b, --binary                Find possible MZ headers in REG_BINARY values